 Five Multiplicative Layers

 Coherence is computed through five layers, each measuring a structurally distinct dimension of system health.
-The layers are multiplied together, which carries a fundamental consequence: weakness in any single layer drags the entire score down, regardless of how strong the other four are.
+The layers are multiplied together, which carries a fundamental consequence: weakness in any single layer drags the entire result down, regardless of how strong the other four are.

 | Layer | What It Measures |